activisthandbook/activisthandbook/articles/wellbeing/riot-medicine.md

 Riot medicine incorporates elements of wilderness medicine and combat medicine, but it is still a distinct practice.
 Often the riot medic is only equipped with what they can carry in a backpack.
 What they choose to pack is limited by multiple factors, the major one being that their gear can be confiscated or destroyed during the course of their work.
 They need to carry provisions to survive the day and personal protective equipment to keep themselves safe enough to do their job.
 The riot medic needs to take a highly practical approach to medicine knowing that they will not be able to operate under ideal conditions.
 Hospital-quality diagnostic equipment will not be available, materials may be limited, and care rendered often will only be “good enough” to get a restless comrade back into the fray.

-<div><figcaption><strong>Code Rood action near Groningen – </strong>Farmsum.
-Peaceful activists raise their hands after being attacked by police forces with dogs, battons and pepper spray as hundreds of climate activist block the tanker park (<a href="https://www.flickr.com/photos/350org/44467349931/in/photolist-LZqKF2-2aKqMV6-MGe8nr-2aKqLPt-28G12nj-PjdMfj-2a4vVwn-MGe9eM-rhiD5z-sdXKCd-dsH18o-se4pxR-apQC8J-79XeNv-se7jDa-se4pG8-se7jAz-rWw1uw-7a4CAY-M8Xf6F-79Xezt-8Jb5is-7a2627-79ZMLP-79XeBV-rWxb3j-7aZBM5-79XeJM-rWxaDU-7cnM9C-rh79uS-rWw1Km-8J7HdD-EEjU1e-rWxaFC-7a4Cu5-79ZMPg-7a4CXy-7a4Cnq-79ZMtP-79ZN4n-7a4D1w-7a4Cwo-79ZN3c-se4pB8-79ZMRB-79ZMf4-8JpQx6-Td8moA-sm8Ye5/">Pierre Crom, 2018</a>)</figcaption></div>
+**Code Rood action near Groningen –** Farmsum.
+Peaceful activists raise their hands after being attacked by police forces with dogs, battons and pepper spray as hundreds of climate activist block the tanker park ([Pierre Crom, 2018](https://www.flickr.com/photos/350org/44467349931/in/photolist-LZqKF2-2aKqMV6-MGe8nr-2aKqLPt-28G12nj-PjdMfj-2a4vVwn-MGe9eM-rhiD5z-sdXKCd-dsH18o-se4pxR-apQC8J-79XeNv-se7jDa-se4pG8-se7jAz-rWw1uw-7a4CAY-M8Xf6F-79Xezt-8Jb5is-7a2627-79ZMLP-79XeBV-rWxb3j-7aZBM5-79XeJM-rWxaDU-7cnM9C-rh79uS-rWw1Km-8J7HdD-EEjU1e-rWxaFC-7a4Cu5-79ZMPg-7a4CXy-7a4Cnq-79ZMtP-79ZN4n-7a4D1w-7a4Cwo-79ZN3c-se4pB8-79ZMRB-79ZMf4-8JpQx6-Td8moA-sm8Ye5/))

 Riot medics comfort traumatized comrades as much as they heal their bodies.
 Protests and confrontations with fascists and the State can be stressful and even traumatizing.
 Even in the nonideal environments you will be working in, it is your responsibility to keep calm and help calm those around you.
 Nervous and stressed out comrades can be liable to make mistakes that lead to more injuries.
 Reading this book will help enable you to act confidently and therefore help others act confidently, contributing toward successful demonstrations and insurrections.